Fast radio bursts at the dawn of the 2020s: Recent observational breakthroughs

 \subsection{Seeing them at other wavelengths}

-Despite being, until recently, the closest-known extragalactic FRB, FRB~20180916B shows no evidence for prompt or persistent optical or high-energy X-ray or gamma-ray emission \citep{scholz_2020_apj,pilia_2020_apjl}.
-At 3.6\,Mpc, FRB~20200120E provides the best opportunity yet for multi-wavelength detections \citep{kirsten_2021_arxiv}, but no such emission has yet been found.
+Despite being, until recently, the closest-known extragalactic FRB source, FRB~20180916B shows no evidence for prompt or persistent optical or high-energy X-ray or gamma-ray emission \citep{scholz_2020_apj,pilia_2020_apjl}.
+At 3.6\,Mpc, FRB~20200120E provides the best opportunity yet for multi-wavelength detections, but no such emission has yet been found \citep[][these limits rule out giant flares that might be expected from a young hyper-active magnetar]{kirsten_2021_arxiv,mereghetti_2021_apjl}.

 SGR~1935+2154 provides arguably the most interesting multi-wavelength information to date.
-INTEGRAL observations in the hard X-ray ($20-200$\,keV) show a burst lasting for $\sim 0.6$\,s, and superimposed on this broad feature are three narrow ($\sim3$\,ms) peaks separated by $\sim29$\,ms. Two of the narrow peaks match with radio bursts seen in the CHIME/FRB $400-800$\,MHz and STARE2 (1.4\,GHz) bands, but with a delay of $6.5\pm1.0$ ms from the radio bursts \citep{mereghetti_2020_apjl}.
+INTEGRAL observations in the hard X-ray band (20--200\,keV) show a burst\footnote{A number of other high-energy telescopes also detected this burst.} lasting for $\sim 0.6$\,s, and superimposed on this broad feature are three narrow ($\sim3$\,ms) peaks separated by $\sim29$\,ms. Two of the narrow peaks match with radio bursts seen in the CHIME/FRB 400--800\,MHz and STARE2 (1.4\,GHz) bands, but with a delay of $6.5\pm1.0$\,ms from the radio bursts \citep{mereghetti_2020_apjl}.